 Overwhelmed By Debt?
 We Can Help!

 When experiencing debt problems, the stress can seep into all parts of your life, and there may seem like there is no way out.
 The good news is, there are solutions that will stop the stress, stop creditors from calling, and allow you to start a fresh financial future.

 Depending on your specific situation, budgeting and credit counselling may be what you need to get back on track.
 In other situations, an immediate legal option may be required, such as a consumer proposal or bankruptcy.

 Consumer proposals and bankruptcies are the only debt restructuring options available in Alberta that are legally binding on your creditors.
-And only a bankruptcy trustee has the legal authority to file and administer these powerful debt solution options.
+And only a licensed insolvency trustee has the legal authority to file and administer a consumer proposal or bankruptcy.